usegalaxy-eu/operations/tiaas.md

 # Approving TIaaS Requests

+Go to the [Google Form spreadsheet](https://docs.google.com/spreadsheets/d/17e8BYfvr54-mqi8pEUji_kxN4wEAyGV1JdWy-A80b20/edit).
 Check for rows with no value in the **Processed** column.
 For each of these rows:

 - Look at the trainings that will be run, is it RNA-seq, is it something else.
 This can give you an idea of the maximum memory they will request at one time, for one tool run, but it does not tell the whole story.
   - You don't know what time limitations they have, maybe they expect a step to run in 1 minute, but we don't know that.